Christi Fraga

-Christi Fraga (born December 22, 1986) is a Cuban-American politician serving as the Mayor of Doral, Florida, since 2022.
-She made history by becoming Doral's first female mayor after winning a special runoff election in December 2022.
+Christi Fraga (born December 22, 1986) is a Cuban-American politician who has served as mayor of Doral, Florida, since 2022.
 Fraga was re-elected in 2024 with over 79% of the vote.

 Early life and education

 Fraga has lived in Doral for more than two decades.
 She earned an associate degree in Business Administration from Miami Dade College and a bachelor's degree in Financial Management and Accounting from Florida International University.
 In 2014, she completed the Good Government Initiative's Leaders in Excellence program at the University of Miami.

 Early career

 Fraga was elected to the Doral City Council in 2012 and later served as vice mayor during three of her eight years on the council.
 In 2013, she proposed the creation of a Youth Advisory Board to increase student civic involvement; the council established the board that year.
-Local coverage in 2019 described her work on initiatives for youth, women and the elderly while on the council.

 In 2020, Fraga was elected to the Miami-Dade County School Board (District 5).